SimonDanisch/GLPlot.jl/README.md

 - Polish things and create cool shader

-- Along the way, improve GLUtil.jl with better OpenGL debugging and better API
+- Along the way, improve GLAbstraction.jl with better OpenGL debugging and better API